 At the BCF Group, all of our business coaching programmes are designed to bring truly effective results to our clients.
 We believe that there is no point even starting to design an L&D programme unless you know that you can meet all of the clients' objectives and bring an influential and positive change to an organisation.

-Our ILM Level 5 Business Coaching Certificate programme has been recognised as being a hugely effective business coaching programme; so much so, it has been recognised and accredited by the Institute of Leadership & Management (ILM) up to a Level 5 Certificate standard.
+Our ILM Level 5 Business Coaching Certificate programme has been recognised as being a hugely effective business coaching programme; so much so, it has been recognised and accredited by ILM up to a Level 5 Certificate standard.

 In order to consistently achieve such a high level of dynamic and commercially aware in-house L&D programmes; certain universal standards have to be met in order to deliver an effective programme:-